 A Day in Paris

 A one-on-one street photography day in Paris is unlike anything else.
 We’ll wander the city together, cameras in hand, noticing the light, the stories, and those little moments that make Paris so unforgettable.
-This isn’t a lecture—it’s a conversation, a walk, and a chance to dive into whatever excites you most: composition, technique, editing, philosophy, or just the art of noticing.
+This isn’t a lecture — it’s a conversation, a walk, and time to explore whatever matters most to you: composition, technique, editing, philosophy, or simply learning to notice more clearly.
 I’ll share everything I know, answer every question, and help you see the city—and your own photography—in a new way.

 Let’s make it your day.
 Available by reservation.